What is in your resume document properties? Check out quick tip #2.

 Finally, while a good (or perfect resume) can do you a lot of favours, an outdated one can easily hinder your job search.
 Some formerly traditional resume conventions have now gone out the window.

 For one thing, resume objectives have fallen out of favour.
 The bland one- or two-sentence statements do little to distinguish one candidate from another; most are essentially meaningless strings of jargon and buzzwords, and so broad that they could apply to almost anyone.
 Beyond that, they typically focus on what a job candidate is seeking, rather than on what they can offer an employer.
-But a potential employer is most interested in how a candidate can fulfill their needs.
+But a potential employer is most interested in how a candidate can fulfil their needs.
 So skip the objective and get right to the core of your resume.
 (At CV Saviour, we’d go so far as to say that when it comes to objective statements, you shouldn’t include one.
 For starters, they went out with the ’90s.
 The other reason being that an objective amounts to nothing more than an “I want” statement.
 And the bottom-line is that an employer doesn’t really care what you want.
 What they DO care about is their bottom-line needs, and your résumé needs to address how perfect you are for those needs.
 Your message needs to be clear: “Dear Employer: You’re looking for a [imagine your next job title here], and I’m the best there is.
 Here’s my record to prove it.”)

 The trite “references available upon request” line is also not necessary.
 References are usually checked as one of the last steps in the hiring process; potential employers will ask you for your references when they want them.
 (At CV Saviour, we have also been notified of isolated incidents where referees have been contacted by a recruiter prior to the candidate even being asked for interview, which caught the referee unprepared to respond the specifics they were being asked, and the candidate not being invited to interview.
 Wherever possible, your referees should be fully briefed about the specifics of a role you have been shortlisted for, and you should select the best referee to talk to those skills at that time).